Deposit Methods Guide For New Zealander Players

 Bitcoin and other Cryptocurrencies, like Litecoin, have exploded onto the scene in the past few years.
 If you don’t know much about them, then we don’t recommend you try this option until you’re a little more informed.

 If you do have a few Bitcoins set aside for a rainy day, then you’re in luck: many of the online casinos we recommend have started accepting cryptocurrencies and even have games especially designed for Bitcoin players.
-Why is this so good for Aussie players?
-Because your Bitcoins are not regulated as part of the Australian economy and are not linked to your Aussie bank accounts (yet), so what you win or lose is not (as of writing this article) regulated by the ATO.
+Why is this so good for Kiwi players?
+Because your Bitcoins are not regulated as part of the New Zealander economy and are not linked to your Kiwi bank accounts (yet), so what you win or lose is not (as of writing this article) regulated by the ATO.

 So if you suddenly have a gaming windfall, you’re not drawing the eye of Sauron onto your personal bank account.